roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/FAQ about application management.md

               creationTimestamp: 2015-08-07T22:02:39Z
               name: default
               namespace: default
-              resourceVersion: "243024"             ##Note this parameter selfLink: /api/v1/namespaces/default/serviceaccounts/default
+              resourceVersion: "243024"             ## Take note of the selfLink field: /api/v1/namespaces/default/serviceaccounts/default
               uid: 052fb0f4-3d50-11e5-b066-42010af0d7b6
             secrets:
             - name: default-token-uudgeoken-uudge
             ```

-        3. In the command-line interface \(CLI\), enter `vim sa.yaml` to open the sa.yaml file, delete the resourceVersion parameter, and then add the imagePullSecrets parameter to specify the secret for pulling images.
+        3. In the command-line interface \(CLI\), enter `vim sa.yaml` to open the sa.yaml file, delete the resourceVersion parameter, and then add the imagePullSecrets parameter to specify the Secret for pulling images.
 The following sample code shows the modification:

             ```
             apiVersion: v1